Panama Insider Membership Open!

 When we meet somebody new who's living there, we don't just say hello and goodbye.
 We get their contact information.
 We ask them all about "their story," and find out why they chose Panama, what they like, what they don't like, what they wish they'd known before they went.
-And we include all of that for members of Panama Insider.
+And we include all of that for Panama Insider members.
 These are invaluably useful insights.
 And, we hope, will help you begin to see yourself in Panama…

 We interview people regularly—folks with a Panama connection, might be an expat who has a business there or a retiree who's found a great volunteer pastime or an attorney who can answer important questions—and we post the conversations and podcasts for our members to listen in to.

-Every time there's a new development or a change we feel you need to know about, we host a special call or produce a Special Alert Report—and make sure you get it as a member of Panama Insider.
+Every time there's a new development or a change we feel you need to know about, we host a special call or produce a Special Alert Report—and make sure you get it first as a Panama Insider.

 And all those extras and on-going additions are yours as part of your membership.
-We're always adding to Panama Insider.
+We're always adding content to the Panama Insider vault.
 We're making sure the information is right and up-to-date.
 And everything new, everything extra—it's all included for you as a member.

 If you're serious about investigating your best options in Panama, you can't find a better, more comprehensive, more useful, more up-to-date, more personally helpful resource.